Install the official Spotify desktop client on your Ubuntu/Debian system to enhance your musical experience.

 Step 1: Add Spotify Repo Key

-To install Spotify using the Spotify official package repository, open a terminal and import the Spotify signing key using curl.
+So, open a terminal and import the Spotify signing key using the curl command:

 curl -sS https://download.spotify.com/debian/pubkey_5E3C45D7B312C643.gpg | sudo apt-key add -